Bernard Shapero: Career

 In October 2005, Shapero purchased the Doria Atlas for £1.46 million, the highest price ever paid for an atlas, although this record was surpassed by the Cosmographia the following year.

 In April 2004, the atlas had been saved from a fire at Wardington Manor in Oxfordshire, when local residents formed a human chain to remove items from the library.

-Shapero Rare Books owned about 6,000 books, ranging in price from £50 to over £200,000, and £6,000 on average.
-The business was sold by Shapero to Philip Blackwell, a director of the family business Blackwell Publishing.
+Shapero Rare Books stocks about 10,000 rare books, maps and prints, ranging in price from £50 to over £200,000.
+The business was sold by Shapero to Philip Blackwell, and subsequently became part of the Scholium Group Limited.

 Personal life

-Shapero lives in Hampstead, London, in a house which is half Victorian and half an "ultra-modern" extension, with his wife Emma Lewis, and their three children.
+Shapero lives in Hampstead, London, with his wife Emma Lewis, and their three children.